moves-rwth/storm/documentation/installation/installation.md

     - [Homebrew](#homebrew)
     - The [AUR](https://aur.archlinux.org/packages/stormchecker-git/), thanks to [Sascha Wunderlich](https://www.saschawunderlich.de/university/)!

-If you just want to run Storm and you want to run it natively on your machine, then we recommend installing it via a package manager.
+If you just want to run Storm and you want to run it natively on your machine, then we recommend installing it via a package manager or using the [Docker container](#docker).
 However, if you want or need to make changes to the Storm code base, you have to obtain the source code and [build it](#building-storm-from-source) yourself.
 While this is not always a breeze (depending on your operating system), we spent some effort on making this process as easy as possible.

 ## Homebrew